The following are some favorite quotes, along with their Almost-World counterparts.

 Yoda: Do or do not, there is no try.

 John Dalston: Try.
 Give it your best shot.
 You will only ever have limited resources.
 Even if you don't finish you may still accomplish what really needs to get done.
+Usually, you will be able to later improve on what you have done.
 Take some of the credit, but don't forget to recognize those who helped.
 And beware of those binary thinkers that try to convince you that the world is only black or white, good or bad, and done or not done.

 Boeing, Inc. (television advertisement - August, 2002): The final frontier is not space, it is the human imagination.